uzzielperez/lhcbAIxprt/README.md

 ## 🧠 Agentic Context Engineering (ACE) Framework

-Shift operations at CERN's LHCb experiment are challenged by vast, dynamically evolving documentation, which hinders rapid information access for novice shifters and risks operational errors.
+Shift operations at CERN's  experiment are challenged by vast, dynamically evolving documentation, which hinders rapid information access for novice shifters and risks operational errors.
 We introduce **Agentic Context Engineering (ACE)**, a novel framework that enables large language models (LLMs) to autonomously self-improve by iteratively evolving contextual knowledge and refining their Retrieval-Augmented Generation (RAG) pipelines.

 Leveraging open-source models like LLaMA 3.x hosted on Groq for efficient inference, ACE dynamically retrieves, summarizes, and updates shift documentation based on real-time human expert feedback.
 A multimodal extension, powered by GPT-4o, incorporates vision capabilities to analyze plots, dashboards, and visual data for enhanced reasoning.

-Through this integration of agentic context evolution and adaptive RAG mechanisms, ACE delivers a reliable, trustworthy AI assistant that continuously adapts to LHCb's operational needs, accelerating decision-making, reducing training overhead, and improving overall experiment reliability.
+Through this integration of agentic context evolution and adaptive RAG mechanisms, ACE delivers a reliable, trustworthy AI assistant that continuously adapts to 's operational needs, accelerating decision-making, reducing training overhead, and improving overall experiment reliability.
 Future evaluations will assess its impact on shift efficiency and error rates in live deployments.

 ## ✨ Features